Coding for Urinary Tract Infections in ICD-10-CM

 B96.20, Unspecified Escherichia coli [E. coli] as the cause of diseases classified elsewhere

-B96.20 can also be found by looking in the Index under Infection, infected, infective (opportunistic)/Escherichia (E.) coli NEC/as cause of disease classified elsewhere.
+Locate and verify: To locate and verify this code in the coding manual, look in the Index under Infection, infected, infective (opportunistic)/Escherichia (E.) coli NEC/as cause of disease classified elsewhere.
 Again, it takes us to B96.20.